ClayAucoin/codex-lv2-may-2025/guides/week7-ai-models-and-APIs/chatbot-project-levels/chatbot-lv-15.md

 ---

-# 🧪 Level 17: Add Hugging Face API
+# 🧪 Level 15: Add Hugging Face API

 ## What You'll Do
 Connect your function to the Hugging Face API.

+## ⚠️ Tricky Lesson Alert!

+This lesson involves working with APIs and can be challenging.
+If you get stuck or encounter errors, don't worry - this is normal!

+**Need help?** Use our [Help Seeking Form](https://docs.google.com/forms/d/e/1FAIpQLSfrS8kKBrVgH_plH1FEwm7_RXkkY9_Xn_v1Udol3AFYMpL3Rw/viewform?usp=dialog) to get support from your instructors and classmates.

 ## Instructions
 Paste the Hugging Face JavaScript `fetch` snippet into `sendToModel`.
 Replace the API token first (classroom-safe setup).